kaust-vislab/women-in-machine-learning-bootcamp/README.md

 $ source activate W2I-machine-learning-bootcamp
 ```

-## 5. Start JupyterLab
+## 5. Start Jupyter Notebook Server
-Once the environment is active you can run the following command to start JupyterLab.
+Once the environment is active you can run the following command to start the [Jupyter Notebook](https://jupyter.org/) server.
 ```
-$ jupyter lab
+$ jupyter notebook
 ```

 ## Additional Resources